TheCyberAyo/TheCyberAyo/README.md

 - 🎸 Outside the world of tech, I enjoy pushing myself to develop new skills.
 My hobbies include **gym**, **Hiking**, **playing board games**, and currently learning  **touch typing**.

-- 📚 I also listening to audiobooks and podcasts
+- 📚 I also love listening to audiobooks and podcasts

-- 🔭 I’m currently working on projects that make up the back-end of JavaScript
+- 🔭 I’m currently working on projects that make up the back-end side of JavaScript

 - 📫 How to reach me: